Code-Institute-Submissions/stiofanEimeid-routeRep2.0/testing.md

 ### Testing undertaken on desktop and laptop

-All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on two different desktop screen sizes.
+All steps on desktop were repeated in browsers: Chrome, Firefox, Safari, and Internet Explorer and on two different desktop screen sizes.

 1. Responsiveness
     - The results table sits alongside the map on larger devices as PC and laptop.